wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/characters/Keefe.md

+---
+Race: Hylian
+Gender: Male
+Age: Adult
+Location:
+  - Serenne Stable
+  - Breach of Demise
+Occupation: Traveling Priest
+Type: Major
+Sexuality: Heterosexual
+---
 #npc

-Race:: Hylian
-Gender:: Male
-Age:: Adult
-Location:: Serenne Stable, Breach of Demise Occupation:: Traveling Priest
-Type:: Major

 Brother Keefe is the priest and “Keeper of the Dead” at the Breach of Demise.